Maghull: Sport

-In the last few years, the 1st XI has slumped to the 2nd Division of the Liverpool Competition but are on the rise.
-Also, the club has had trouble with the local council over the issue of the rent, this has now been resolved with a new lease being signed in 2017.
+Maghull's sport facilities include bowls and tennis next to the town hall and Maghull F.C. and cricket clubs playing at Old Hall Field.
+Maghull Cricket Club was founded in 1926 and after playing friendly cricket for the 50 years of their existence started playing league cricket in the 1970s.
+After moving through various junior leagues, they joined the Liverpool and District Competition in 1999.
+The 1st XI gained promotion to the ECB Premier League in 2001 before being relegated in 2004.
+In 2005, they won the First Division title for the 2nd time and rejoined the Premier league in 2006.
+They were relegated in 2008.

 The 3rd and 4th teams play at the Parkhaven Trust, which is situated a few hundred metres from the main Old Hall pitch.

 Maghull F.C. joined the Lancashire Combination in 1972.
 In the 1978–79 season, they joined Cheshire County League as founder members of Division Two, while they were founder members of North West Counties League in 1982–83.
 In 1992–93, they were North West Counties League Division Two Champions but were not promoted due to ground gradings.
 They left to join the West Cheshire League in 1999–00.